AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-convertion-status.md

         - **File Name**: Name of the source file on which the conversion process was executed.
 Selecting the File Name link takes you to the source document location.

-        - **File Type**: Type of the source document, which could be Word, structured HTML, XML, and DocBook.
+        - **File Type**: Type of the source document, which could be Word, structured HTML, XML, IDML and DocBook.

         - **Added By**: Name of the user who executed the conversion task.